 21.12.2017 - Universal Credits are being rolled out in Derby in 2018.
-The eligibility criteria for the two-year-old offer and EYPP for families who receive Universal Credits are currently subject to consultation and we will let you know the out outcome of this as and when we are told.
+The eligibility criteria for the two year old offer and the Early Years Pupil Premium (EYPP) for families who receive Universal Credits are currently subject to consultation and we will let you know the out outcome of this as and when we are told.

 We know that childcare can be expensive and paying the bills that follow it can be tough.
 We have put together the below information that we hope helps you understand what is available.

-All three and four year olds are entitled to 570 hours of free childcare a year the term after the child turns 3 years old.
+All three and four year olds are entitled to 570 hours of free childcare a year the term after the child turns three years old.
 This is a universal offer and all children can use this within a registered childcare setting.
 Parents can access this up until their child starts school.
-To find out more read our webpage dedicated to three and four year old childcare.
+To find out more,read our webpage dedicated to three and four year old childcare.

-Tax free childcare is a new scheme set up by the government HMRC tax office that is being rolled out now.
+Tax-Free Childcare is a new scheme set up by HMRC that is being rolled out now.

 Parents are now able to open an online account, which you can pay into to cover the cost of childcare with a registered provider.
-This will be done through the government website, GOV.UK.
+This will be done through the Directgov website.